morris-evc/kok_tc/README.md

 "#### Kokosing|MUC"
-"#Scraping data from time cards used by Kokosing employees."
+<br />"#Scraping data from time cards used by Kokosing employees."
-"#Currently waiting for approval from Kokosing."
+<br />"#Currently waiting for approval from Kokosing."